quicwg/ops-drafts/draft-ietf-quic-manageability.md

 connection IDs.

 {{?RFC4787}} contains some guidance on building NATs to interact constructively with a wide range of applications.
-This document extends the discussion to QUIC.
+This section extends the discussion to QUIC.

 ### QUIC and NAT Rebinding